What Causes a Furnace to Blow Cold Air?

 It is possible that your furnace has overheated.

-Your furnace has a safety mechanism built in that monitors temperature and will shut down when it becomes too hot to prevent a fire from starting inside your furnace.
+Your furnace has a safety mechanism inside called a “limit switch” that monitors temperature and will shut down when it becomes too hot to prevent a fire from starting inside your furnace.
 The most common cause of a furnace overheating is a dirty air filter.

 Your furnace filter protects your furnace.